 "We determined that as caregivers get older, the intensity of the care they provide increases.
 Furthermore, the highest intensity of care was among those who identified in racial and ethnic groups other than white and non-Hispanic and those with income below the federal poverty level," noted co-principal investigator Janice F. Bell, Ph.D., M.P.H., M.N., F.A.A.N., associate dean for research and Western Health Advantage Endowed Professor.
 "Surveys with random samples do not fully capture the experiences of caregivers like those served by the CCRCs who are engaged in intense and complex care."

-To expand and improve services, CCRCs deployed a CareNav portal that allows clients to securely share messages with a care consultant, who provides tailored education and resources to meet specific needs.
+Family caregivers share a common job, but diverse experiences resources to meet specific needs.
 The system collects valuable data on individuals using CCRC services.